tom-smith-okta/okta-api-center/readme.md

 ## Prerequisites

-* An Okta tenant.
-If you don't already have an Okta tenant, you can sign up for a free-forever [Okta developer edition](https://developer.okta.com/).
+* __An Okta tenant__ - If you don't already have an Okta tenant, you can sign up for a free-forever [Okta developer edition](https://developer.okta.com/).

 > Note: These instructions assume that you are using the developer edition of Okta.
 If you are using the Enterprise version, some of the menus may be a little different.

-* Node.js - the test application for this setup runs on Node.
+* __Node.js__ - the test application for this setup runs on Node.

-* An API Gateway - if you want to test the API gateway piece of this setup, you'll need an API gateway.
-Okta should work with any gateway that supports an external OAuth provider; a list of gateways that have been proven out follows.
+* __An API Gateway__ - if you want to test the API gateway piece of this setup, you'll need an API gateway.
+Okta will work with any gateway that supports an external OAuth provider; a list of gateways that have been proven out follows.

 ## Gateways

-Okta is a standards-compliant OAuth 2.0 authorization server and a certified OpenID Provider, so Okta should work with any API gateway or service that supports an external OAuth provider.
+Okta is a standards-compliant OAuth 2.0 authorization server and a certified OpenID Provider, so Okta will work with any API gateway or service that supports an external OAuth provider.
 As of today (October 2019), we have directly proven out compatibility with the following gateways (and reverse proxies):

 * Amazon API gateway
 * Apigee